wkoszek/me/source/blog/2017-03-31-how-software-engineer-should-invest-in-career-growth.html.md

 **Benefit:** `medium`

 I never participated in a boot camp.
-The idea you can start from zero, go to a twelve week bootcamp and get some knowledge to get you jump started sounds fine.
+The idea you can start from zero, go to a twelve week boot-camp and get some knowledge to get you jump started sounds fine.
 The idea of getting a job afterwards sounds a little bit unrealistic.
-You should study first, so that you're not a total newbie by the time you go to the bootcamp.
+You should study first, so that you're not a total newbie by the time you go to the boot-camp.
 Then do it.
 Afterwards try to do as many projects on your own as possible.